12 total packages found, 1 person in custody in mail-bomb investigation

 The total number of bomb-like devices reached 12 Friday after two more suspicious packages were recovered, one in Florida addressed to New Jersey Sen. Cory Booker and the other in New York addressed to former Director of National Intelligence James Clapper.

-One person is in custody, and more details are expected at a 2:30 press conference, according to a spokesperson for the Justice Department.
+A Florida man is in custody, and more details are expected at a 2:30 pm ET press conference, according to a spokesperson for the Justice Department.

 A source told USA TODAY a package addressed to Clapper was recovered at a Manhattan postal facility.
 Like some of the previous packages addressed to prominent Democrats, the one found in New York City on Friday had the office of Florida Democratic Rep. Debbie Wasserman Schultz as the return address, a photo obtained by CBS News showed.